This grant is open for applications

 Required supporting documentation

 Translations: For documents not originally written in English please include an English translation.
-This does not need to be an official translation, but it must be clear and accurate.
+This does not need to be an official or notarised translation, but it must be clear and accurate.
 Documents in a language other than English that are not accompanied by an English translation will not be processed.

 If your application is approved, you will need to submit further supporting documentation once you receive your Grant Letter and Agreement.